raspberrypilearning/3D-scene/en/step_2.md

 ## Get inspiration

-You are going to create a '3D scene' project that can be controlled using slider variables.
-The theme of the project and the way the sprites look and move, is up to you.
+You will create a 3D scene project that can be controlled using slider variables.
+The theme of the project, and the way that the sprites look and move, are up to you.

-You can get ideas for your own project by investigating projects created by others.
+You can get ideas for your own project by investigating projects created by other people.

 --- task ---

 --- print-only ---

-Take a look at these 3D scene projects, and adjust any sliders you see.
+Look at these 3D scene projects, and adjust any sliders that you see.

 + Can you see which sprites are in front of other sprites?
 + Can you identify what changes the variable sliders make?